samuro95/samuelhurault/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoctoral researcher at ENS Paris working with with Gabriel Peyré.
-I obtained my Ph.D from Université de Bordeaux, co-supervised by Nicolas Papadakis and  Arthur Leclaire.
-My research interests include image restoration, generative modeling, nonconvex optimization.
-The main objective of my PhD was to develop inovative deep denoising priors along with convergent optimization schemes for solving image inverse problems.
-I am also one of the main developer of the Python library [DeepInv](https://github.com/deepinv/deepinv), which provides a unified framework for solving inverse problems using deep neural networks.
+I am a postdoctoral researcher at ENS Paris, working with Gabriel Peyré.
+My research interests include image restoration, generative modeling, and nonconvex optimization.
+I obtained my Ph.D. from Université de Bordeaux, where I was co-supervised by Nicolas Papadakis and Arthur Leclaire.
+I got awarded the best PhD prize in Signal, Image, and Vision, from GRETSI, Club EEA, and GdR IASIS.
+I am also one of the main developers of the Python library [DeepInv](https://github.com/deepinv/deepinv), which provides a unified framework for solving inverse problems using deep neural networks.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.